arrrcep/cautious-octo-fiesta/AndroidUpdate.txt

-Change Browsing Mode on App Start, App Resume, and when an External Link is Opened
+Disable tab Swiping (Only available on iOS 12 and up)